 Try an elimination diet

 If allergy is suspected it makes more sense to remove the allergens via modifying the nursing mother’s diet through an elimination diet rather than remove breast milk altogether.
 See Elimination Diet and Milk Allergy in Babies for more information.
-Once the offending allergen in breast milk is removed from a mother’s diet, breast milk is thought to be allergen free within a day or so.49 However any damage to the baby’s gut in terms of inflammation causing tummy ache or discomfort or damage to the intestinal lining affecting lactase production may take a couple of weeks to completely settle down.
+Once a mother has excluded the trigger food from her diet, a baby’s symptoms may start to improve within three to four days 5051 although it may take two to four weeks to see full improvement525354.
+This may be due to the healing time for any damage to the baby’s gut in terms of inflammation.

 Hold and comfort your baby